Angblah/Comparator/README.md

 BUG FIXES<br>
   * Clicking on but not changing values in the comparison no longer triggers Undo/Redo<br>
   * Guests can no longer edit any comparison they are given links to
+  * Copying/Duplicating comparisons now correctly redirects you to the new comparison

 KNOWN BUGS<br>
   * When downloading as csv, empty items will show up as " " instead of ""